MaestSi/QIIME2_Illumina/README.md

 Usage: Diversity_analyses.sh \<sampling_depth\>

 Inputs:
-* \<sampling_depth\>: minimum number of filtered fragments for a sample to be included in the analyses; the value should be chosen by looking at demux_summary.qzv file
+* \<sampling_depth\>: minimum number of filtered fragments for a sample to be included in the analyses; the value should be chosen by looking at table.qzv file

 Outputs: